Make a plan to get to the show: Park at the Louis Campau Ramp | Hop on a Bus | Walk | Bike | View More Getting Around Tips

-Back by popular demand, this show’s theme will once again be part comedy show, part rock show with returning ‘house band’ and ArtPrize voters choice for ‘Best Song’, The Legal Immigrants, as the rock element to this year’s show again.
-For those who were not lucky enough to score a ticket to 2017’s Jam, the show features 4 comedians all doing showcase sets, but at the end of their set, The Legal immigrants join each comedian on stage to play a rock song to end their performance to the tune of lighters and cell phones lighting up the event space from each audience member.
+Back by popular demand, this show’s theme will once again be part comedy show, part rock show with returning ‘house band’ and ArtPrize voters choice for ‘Best Song’, The Legal Immigrants, as the rock element to this year’s show.
+For those who were not lucky enough to score a ticket to 2017’s Jam, the show features four comedians all doing showcase sets, and at the end of their set, The Legal Immigrants join each comedian on stage to play a rock song to end their performance.
+Audience member participation is encouraged!
+Bring your lighter or cell phone.
 If you’re looking for a reason why every comedian wants to be a rockstar and every rockstar thinks they’re funny then this show is for you!
 Come see why every father’s nightmare is that one day their daughter(s) will end up with a comedian or rockstar!

 Adam Degi, clever and fearless, makes a habit out of turning life’s negatives into positives in the form of stand up.
 He captivates and engages audiences with his quick wit and strangely endearing personality.
 After winning the Funniest Person in Grand Rapids competition in 2009, he took his act on the road, performing at colleges around the country and hosting a comedy game show.
 He’s a festival favorite performing at Laughfest, The Laugh Your Asheville Off Comedy Festival, and Funny or Die’s Oddball Festival headlined by Dave Chappelle.
 Adam was once given a very tall standing ovation by the Harlem Globe Trotters.
 His dream is to one day be black and entertain the world.